Which supermarkets have food delivery slots available this week?

 Tesco

-Next delivery slot: some slots are available 18-19 April - new slots are added throughout the day (last updated 14/04/20)
+Next delivery slot: none currently available - new slots are added throughout the day (last updated 20/04/20)

+Update 20/04/20: We were previously seeing good availability for Tesco delivery slots based on our research, but unfortunately we can't see any free slots as of writing.

 Tesco CEO Dave Lewis reached out to customers in a message two weeks ago: "We know that it's difficult right now to get a delivery slot for online shopping.
 We are at full capacity for the next few weeks and we ask those who are able to safely come to stores to do so, instead of shopping online, so that we can start to free up more slots for the more vulnerable."

-Note: Update (20/04/20): Despite increasing its online capacity to provide an extra 300,000 delivery slots, we're still not seeing any Asda home delivery or click & collect slots during our research.
-Update (20/04/20): If you're not on the priority access list, no delivery slots are available at Ocado at the moment but the online supermarket hopes to have new slots available soon.